This is the multi-page printable view of this section. Click here to print.

 2 - App Template

-App Template consists of sample source code, Dockerfile, Helm Chart, and more.
-Users can quickly set up their development environment using App Template when creating a project.
+The App. template consists of sample source code, Dockerfile, Helm chart, etc., and users can quickly set up a development environment using the App. template when creating a project.

-We provide App Templates for various frameworks such as Node.js, Python, Spring Boot, and more.
-Users can also create and register their own App Templates.
+We provide App templates for various frameworks such as Node.js, Python, Spring Boot, and users can also create and register their own App templates.

 System Template

-• A tool that can be used across the DevOps Console.
+• It is a tool available globally across the DevOps Console.

 • Only system administrators can manage it.

-• Tenant administrators can only release it when it is available in their tenant.
+• Tenant administrators can only disable it when it is enabled for their tenant.

 Tenant Template

-• A template that can be used in a specific tenant.
+• This template is available for a specific tenant.

-• It can be mapped to multiple tenants and used.
+• It can be mapped to multiple tenants for use.

-• The administrator of the corresponding tenant can manage it.
+• The administrator of the tenant can manage it.

 ProjectGroup Template

-• A template that can only be used in a specific project group.
+• This template can only be used within a specific project group.

-• It can be mapped to only one project group and used.
+• It can be mapped to and used by only one project group.

-• The owner of the corresponding project group can manage it.
+• The owner of that project group can manage it.

-2. In the left menu, click Tools & Templates > App Template.
-Move to the App Template page.
+2. From the left menu, click the Tools & Templates > App.
+Templates menu.
+You will be taken to the App.
+Templates page.

-The SCM Repository tool must be available in the tenant or project group where the App Template will be registered.
-Refer to Adding Tools for how to register the SCM Repository tool.
+App.
+A usable SCM Repository must exist in the tenant or project group where the template will be registered.
+For instructions on registering an SCM Repository tool, see Add Tool.

 Register the source code in the SCM Repository in advance.
-When registering the App Template, the registered SCM Repository will appear, and you can enter the path to the source code.
+When registering an App template, the corresponding SCM Repository appears, and you should enter the path of the pre-registered source code.

 Dockerfile